 According to the UN Food and Agriculture Organization, “if food waste were its own country, it would have the third largest carbon footprint after the U.S and China”.
 This is due to resources used in the production, transportation and storage of foods that are never consumed, as well as methane gas emissions produced by decomposing food in landfills.

 If you are a farmer in the food industry, you will feel this impact on your bottom line.
 Farmers are responsible for all costs associated with growing and raising their crops and livestock, but they only get paid if they sell their products.
 And if they don’t pass the checklist we discussed earlier, you know they are going to be tossed in the trash.
 For a farmer, it is like throwing out cold hard cash.

 As a consumer, these costs are then passed on directly to you.
-In December of 2017, it was predicted that food prices would skyrocket.
-Just a month later, consumers were paying between one to six per cent more in groceries and restaurants, according to Canada's Food Price Report.
+In December of 2018, it was anticipated that food prices would increase between 1.5 per cent and 3.5 per cent.
+Results showed that consumers were paying an average of 3.5 per cent more on groceries and in restaurants, and 12 per cent more for vegetables, according to Canada's Food Price Report.
 Not only did this put additional stress on the average consumer, but considerably more strain on those who were already having difficulty putting food on the table, and the food banks that were trying to keep their shelves stocked for those in need.